 - By Train: The Pedakurapadu is the nearest railway station to the temple; located just at 19 kilometres from Amaravati Temple.

 - By Road: Guntur is is 35 km away from Amaravathi.
 There are several state buses, APSRTC which ply non-stop between Amaravathi and Guntur headquarters and is a journey of just 45 minutes.
 These buses also connect the temple city with other cities of the state, like Vijaywada, Mangalagiri, Sattenapalle and Hyderabad.
 Tourists can also opt for a private air-conditioned buses for a comfortable journey to the temple.
 There are cabs and auto rickshaws available from Guntur which takes you to the temple.
 The road to the shrine is in good condition.

 Where should I stay when I visit Amaravati Temple?

 Tourists can avail decent hotels at Amaravathi.
 For luxurious accommodation, they must arrange for a stay at Guntur.
 Amaravati Temple trust has also special guest houses for the tourists.
 The government has also made special arrangements for the thousands of pilgrims that visit the temple and they can find accommodation at the PWD travellers’ bungalow.

 There are several vegetarian hotels available near Amaravati Temple.
 The food comes with the unique South Indian flavour.
 The food stalls are clean and the food is tasty.

-- Venugopala Swamy: This 1800 years old temple is located near Amaravati Temple and is dedicated to Venugopal, an incarnation of Lord Narayana.
+- Venugopala Swamy: This 1800 years old temple is near Amaravati Temple and is for Venugopal, an incarnation of Lord Narayana.